Tyler799/Morrowind-2020/Morrowind_2019.md

 This is a changing guide.
-While currently considered a release candidate, it is still very open to changes and new sections.
+While complete, it is still very open to changes and new sections.

 # Morrowind 2019: Thastus Edition